alexandrebrilhante/druid/README.md

 Druid is designed for workflows where fast queries and ingest really matter.
 Druid excels at powering UIs, running operational (ad-hoc) queries, or handling high concurrency.
 Consider Druid as an open source alternative to data warehouses for a variety of use cases.
 The [design documentation](https://druid.apache.org/docs/latest/design/architecture.html) explains the key concepts.

+This fork enables an indexing service for Apache Pulsar.

 ### Getting started

 You can get started with Druid with our [local](https://druid.apache.org/docs/latest/tutorials/quickstart.html) or [Docker](http://druid.apache.org/docs/latest/tutorials/docker.html) quickstart.